ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 1. Bash Follows Similar Logical Structures to Python

-Even though Bash syntax is more rigid (spacing matters, brackets matter, etc.), the fundamental ideas—loops, variable assignment, conditionals—mirror the same patterns I practiced in Python during college.
+Even though Bash syntax is more rigid (spacing matters, brackets matter, etc.), the fundamental ideas such as loops, variable assignment, and conditionals, mirror the same patterns I practiced in Python during college.
 This made the script intuitive to follow.

 2. Loops in Bash Can Replace Multi-Line Prompts